executablebooks/MyST-Parser/tests/test_renderers/fixtures/reporter_warnings.md

 [^a]: definition 1
 [^a]: definition 2
 .
-source/path:: (WARNING/2) Multiple footnote definitions found for label: 'a' .
+<string>:: (WARNING/2) Multiple footnote definitions found for label: 'a'
+.

 Warnings in eval-rst